mingdom/omninmo/docs/devplan/2025-04-06-price-data-model-refactoring.md

 1. Update `StockPosition` and `OptionPosition` in `data_model.py` to include price
 2. Update portfolio processing in `portfolio.py` to store price
 3. Update tests to reflect the new attributes
+4. Ensure all tests pass with `make test` and `make lint`

-### Phase 2: Update Option Utilities
+### Phase 2: Add Price Update Timestamp

-1. Keep the separate `option_utils.OptionPosition` class for calculations
+1. Add `price_updated_at` timestamp to `PortfolioSummary` to track when prices were last updated
-2. Update portfolio processing to store price in `data_model.OptionPosition`
+2. Update portfolio loading to set this timestamp when prices are initially loaded
-3. Update tests to reflect the changes

-### Phase 3: Add Price Update System

-1. Implement `update_portfolio_prices()` function in `portfolio.py`
-2. Add UI controls to trigger price updates
-3. Implement recalculation of option values when underlying prices change
-4. Add tests for the price update system
+3. Add tests for the timestamp functionality
+4. Ensure all tests pass with `make test` and `make lint`

-### Phase 4: Testing and Documentation
+### Phase 3: Testing and Documentation

 1. Test all changes thoroughly
 2. Update documentation to reflect the new data model